<<Prev Rule

 The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise.

-(2) Agency--The Board of Physical Therapy Examiners.
+(2) Agency--The Executive Council of Physical Therapy & Occupational Therapy Examiners.

-(4) Applicant--A qualified individual who presents application for licensure as a physical therapist or physical therapist assistant or for reinstatement of a previously suspended or revoked license.
+(3) Applicant--A qualified individual who presents application for licensure as a physical therapist or physical therapist assistant or for reinstatement of a previously suspended or revoked license.

-(7) Complaint--A written statement of allegations filed with the board which includes a statement of the matters asserted, including any supporting documentation available, the filing of which may initiate a contested case proceeding.
+(6) Complaint--A written statement of allegations filed with the board which includes a statement of the matters asserted, including any supporting documentation available, the filing of which may initiate a contested case proceeding.

-(9) Disciplinary action--Imposition of a sanction by the board which may include reprimand, suspension, probation, or revocation of a license, or other appropriate requirements.
+(8) Disciplinary action--Imposition of a sanction by the board which may include reprimand, suspension, probation, or revocation of a license, or other appropriate requirements.

 (13) Notice--A statement of intended date, time, place, and nature of a hearing, and the legal authority and jurisdiction under which a hearing is to be held.
 Notice may include a formal complaint filed to initiate a contested case proceeding.